zer0Kerbal/KerbalHacksLtd/readme.md

 Whilst I agree CKAN is a great mod for those that can't use zip tools.
 I take no part, nor am I interested in maintaining the CKAN mod metadata for my mods.
 Please don't ask me about it but refer to the CKAN mod thread if you are having issues with CKAN or the metadata it maintains.
 Beware, CKAN *can* really mess up though it tries very, very, very hard not to.

+When I make a serious save / mod breaking change, CKAN will happily update you without you ever seeing a changelog.
+This means you could happily load your save, not notice the major version number has changed, and seriously break something.
+I do not like this.
+So CKAN users must use Kerbal Changelog, because that way nobody can say they weren't warned :).

 or [![CKAN][CKAN:img]][CKAN:url]

 ### Dependencies